American Homes 4 Rent Q2 2025 Earnings Call Transcript

 Adam Kramer

 Great.
-Thanks for the time.
-Chris, you guys have had this related strategy around disposing of homes that is really low cap rates.
-Wondering now with sort of getting to the end of the secured debt sort of coming off and and sort of that that freeing up homes to dispose of, wondering sort of how many homes you guys think you have left here to potentially still sell and sort of what the longer term, I guess, sort of outlook is for that disposition strategy that you guys have employed.
-And then I guess along similar lines, net debt to EBITDA, I think, is 5.2% in the quarter.
+Thanks for the time, Chris.
+You guys have had this really good.
+Strategy around disposing of homes at these really low cap rates.
+Wondering now with sort of getting to the end of the secured debt coming off and sort of that.
+Freeing up homes to dispose of, wondering.
+How many homes you guys think you have left here to potentially still sell and sort of what the longer term, I guess sort of outlook is for that disposition strategy that you guys have employed?
+Along similar lines, net debt to EBITDA I think is 5.2 in the quarter.
+I would imagine that's below the midpoint of your sort of target range, How you're sort of thinking about managing the net debt to EBITDA, sort of managing the balance sheet, and you know, in terms of trade off with these dispositions?

 Adam Kramer